Computer-Aided-Validation-Laboratory/pyvale/README.md

 source .pyvale-env/bin/activate
 ```

-### Standard Installation
+### Standard Local Installation
 `pyvale` can be installed from pypi.
-Ensure you virtual environment is activated and run:
+Ensure you virtual environment is activated and run the following from the `pyvale` directory:
 ```shell
 pip install pyvale
 ```

-### Developer Installation
+### Developer Local Installation

 Clone `pyvale` to your local system along with submodules using:
 ```shell